HBO Max's "Made For Love" Trailer May Be Even Darker Than “Black Mirror”

 The wild Black Mirror-esque plot of Made for Love, adapted from Alyssa Nutting's 2018 sci-fi novel of the same name, will play out over the course of eight fast-paced episodes on HBO Max.
 Nutting is also serving as the show's executive producer alongside Christina Lee, Patrick Somerville Dean Bakopoulous, Liza Chasin, and SJ Clarkson.

-Made for Love will air the first three episodes on April 1, only on HBO Max.
+In Canada, Made for Love will air the first three episodes on April 1, only on Crave.